collapsed-stacks/startups/questions/1344/do-i-have-to-deal-with-non-critical-data-encryption-in-a-mvp-context.md

 - tagged: `tech-company`, `legal`, `startup-costs`, `lawyer`, `minimum-viable-product`
 - score: 3

-<p>I'm about to launch my application within one month.</p>
+I'm about to launch my application within one month.

-<p>A Chat room, gathering many users simultaneously is one of my app's features.</p>
+A Chat room, gathering many users simultaneously is one of my app's features.

-<p><strong>Is message encryption a required step of the MVP building?</strong> </p>
+**Is message encryption a required step of the MVP building?**

-<p>Otherwise, <strong>should I inform user</strong> that their conversations might be "compromised" by an eventual really gifted "hacker"? </p>
+Otherwise, **should I inform user** that their conversations might be "compromised" by an eventual really gifted "hacker"?

-<p>I would add that the conversation themes may not deal with absolute privacy (like Facebook's Chat could be for instance).</p>
+I would add that the conversation themes may not deal with absolute privacy (like Facebook's Chat could be for instance).

 ## Answer 1350